damianhakert/damianhakert.github.io/source/posts/2016-05-11-git-repository-pricing.html.md

 ## Business models

-When it comes to SaaS hosted git repository pricing models, it seems GitHub is pursuing more of a network pricing model where users are asked to pay for 3rd party services.
+When it comes to SaaS hosted Git repository pricing models, it seems GitHub is pursuing more of a network pricing model where users are asked to pay for 3rd party services.
 Atlassian is leveraging their expansive product suite to get users to get additional paid services from them, like JIRA and Bamboo.
 At GitLab, we offer a free product with free services, for example [unlimited CI Runners](https://about.gitlab.com/2016/04/19/gitlab-partners-with-digitalocean-to-make-continuous-integration-faster-safer-and-more-affordable/).